 Chronic illness forces you to find new normals, new goals, adjust expectations, and hope for the best.
 I have been a stay at home mom for 13 years.
 Yet, I have been stuck at home for over a year and a half.
 Big difference!
 Staying at home with my children was a choice my husband and I made together(and we were never home!).
 Staying at home (for the majority of the time) because of sickness was not a choice but rather a necessity.
 I have had this desire within me to do something from home, but I only wanted to do something I was passionate about.
 I am passionate about my faith, my family, my friends, this blog, the chronic illness community and support groups, but something in me was stirring.
 I knew there was more, but how in the world could there be more when I am hardly able to leave my home?
 So I prayed and waited.

 Then one afternoon a lightbulb went off.
 I always advocate for products that I believe are beneficial.
 I do not hold back when giving information that may help someone else(but always advise checking with your doctor).
 It’s my desire to see each person be the best version of themselves they can be.
 Chronic illness makes that goal much more difficult because your body refuses to cooperate.
-For example, I have struggled for years with my skin whether it be dryness, flaking, redness, or weird rashes.
+For example, I have struggled for years because of POTS (I call it POTS face) with my skin whether it be dryness, flaking, redness, or weird rashes.
 I tried numerous products to no avail.
 I began using Rodan and Fields and within weeks my face started changing dramatically.
 I seriously couldn’t believe it.
 That was the moment…the moment I realized I may need to step out again into the unknown.
 Was this the opportunity I had been praying for over the last two months?
 I certainly was passionate about the product.
 I was already telling everyone they needed to try it.
 So, I called someone for wise counsel (my mom of course) and she said, “ABSOLUTELY, what are you waiting on?”
 God gave me an opportunity in the midst of this illness to help others with their skin care needs, and my family at the same time.

 My point is this…people say a picture is worth 1,000 words.
 I say, a picture tells only a small portion of the story.
 Chronic illness and the struggles that go along with it rarely show up in a photograph.
 But, actually that reasoning goes far beyond the chronic illness community.
 I encourage you to dig a little deeper and take the time to see the bigger picture and that is you obviously need to purchase Rodan and Fields from me.
 Just Kidding!!!!
 The bigger picture is this, life happens to us all.
 Plans will change.
 Goals will change.
 And you must be willing to change with them.
 An opportunity could be right infront of you, but you must take that step.
 Appearances are deceiving.
 Take the time to dig a little deeper.
 You may just find a beautiful life in the midst of the ashes.